miguno/puppet-zookeeper/README.md

   self-explanatory.
 * See [params.pp](manifests/params.pp) for the default values of those configuration parameters.

-Of special note is the class parameter `$config_map`:  You can use this parameter to "inject" arbirtary ZooKeeper config settings via Hiera/YAML into the ZooKeeper configuration file (default name: `zoo.cfg`).
+Of special note is the class parameter `$config_map`:  You can use this parameter to "inject" arbitrary ZooKeeper config settings via Hiera/YAML into the ZooKeeper configuration file (default name: `zoo.cfg`).
 However you should not re-define config settings via `$config_map` that already have explicit Puppet class parameters (such as `$data_dir`, `$data_log_dir`, `$client_port`, `$myid`, `$quorum`).
 See the examples below for more information on `$config_map`